dbrennand/home-ops/docs/ansible/minecraft.md

 ## :simple-tailscale: Tailscale

-The Tailscale [playbook](https://homeops.danielbrennand.com/ansible/tailscale/) is used on the server to allow friends to connect to the server remotely.
+Tailscale is used on the server to allow friends to connect to the server remotely.

-## :simple-terraform: Terraform
+## :simple-opentofu: OpenTofu

-Both servers are deployed using [Terraform](https://www.terraform.io/).
-See [dbrennand | home-ops - Terraform](https://homeops.danielbrennand.com/infrastructure/terraform/) for more information.
+Both servers are deployed using [OpenTofu](../infrastructure/opentofu.md).

 ## Usage